-Sarah learned about Victim Witness through a class in her graduate program and is proud to be a part of the agency.
-She hopes to help Victim Witness continue to grow and serve clients within a trauma-informed environment while focusing on vicarious trauma prevention and maintaining high levels of self-care for our staff and volunteers.
+Sarah learned about Victim Witness Services through a class in her graduate program and is proud to be a part of the agency.
+She hopes to help Victim Witness Services continue to grow and serve clients within a trauma-informed environment while focusing on vicarious trauma prevention and maintaining high levels of self-care for our staff and volunteers.

-Deborah Fresquez, Domestic Violence Victim Advocate
+Deborah Fresquez, Advocate Supervisor